 Most claimed that the disadvantages outweigh the advantages.
 Okay, IF the issues are actually subsidies (and not just an artifact of the Price gap approach), then I basically can agree with all of them, pro and contra.

-For example, the subsidies of renewables made energy much more expensive and energy poverty is on the increase.
+For example, the subsidies of renewables made energy much more expensive and energy poverty are on the increase.
 This is only the beginning.
-In 2012 the Minister froze the energy prices, so power companies could not charge more to the costumer.
+In 2012, our Minister of Economy froze the energy prices, so power companies could not charge more to the costumer.
 They did swallow all the extra costs themselves.
 Until now.
 But this will be undone next year and the expectation is that prices will then rise with 30% to compensate for the loss these companies had since the rule was introduced.
 If the price increase until 2012 already had a negative effect, then wait until the prices are free again and power companies are starting to recuperate what they had to pay until now.

 In the meanwhile the benefits end up going mostly to the richest citizens.
 In our little country it went to those who could free up the money to invest in renewables and harvest the subsidies.

 Crowd out more productive government spending is not hard to understand.
 If a billion euro go to the aid of the renewables that are not economically viable, this means less budget for other issues.
 As long as wind and solar are seen as the only solution to our energy problem, the money will go to intermittent power production.